GRCDEV/ArduSim/help/setup.md

     https://jamieWubben@bitbucket.org/frafabco/ardusim.git

 If asked for a project configuration open as Maven project.
-Give IntelliJ some time to import everything continue with this guide before running Main.java
+Give IntelliJ some time to import everything.

+Continue with this guide before running Main.java

 ## 3 Running ArduSim

 ### 3.1 Checking necesarry files

 ArduSim uses SITL to simulate multicopters.
 If everything went right the two files: *arducopter* and *copter.parm* should be include in the project (inside of the folder ArduSim/target).
 However, if prefered (it might increase performance) the SITL can be installed and new files can be compiled (explained in section 4).
-If you put them in the target folder (ardusim/target*), ArduSim will automatically find them when running from the IDE, avoiding to manually select the *arducopter* file each time it is launched.
-On the other hand, if you run ArduSim from an executable *.jar* file, put both files in the same folder.
+If you run ArduSim from an executable *.jar* file, put both files in the same folder.
 This repository provides binaries for Windows (arducopter.exe) and Ubuntu (arducopter) 64bits, so you only need to compile them (see below) if you plan to use other systems.

+A csv file called speed.csv (inside ArduSim/target) should also be present.
+This csv file contains the target speed for the multicopters (one row per speed m/s).
+If not presented created it yourself.

 ### 3.2 Setup for Windows

 The next steps must only be followed if you want to run ArduSim on Windows.

 If any errors occur, please let us know and we will update this section.
-Possibly, more updated instructions can be found on the [official web page](http://ardupilot.org/dev/docs/sitl-native-on-windows.html) of ArduCopter, but it suggest to install JSBSim simulator, and to compile the SITL yourself.
+Possibly, more updated instructions can be found on the [official web page](http://ardupilot.org/dev/docs/sitl-native-on-windows.html) of ArduCopter, but it suggest installing JSBSim simulator, and to compile the SITL yourself.
 This is not needed for the correct functioning of ArduSim.
 For those reasons, we suggest to not use the script mentioned in the web page to install SITL, it is better to do it manually.

 1. Install [Java JDK 11 or 13](https://www.oracle.com/java/technologies/javase-downloads.html) if not present.